top of page

 Ivy gourd and cashew nut upkari (Tendli and bibbe upkari)

-An upkari is a stir-fry and this Konkan version, from the region of Goa. is almost always topped with shredded fried or roasted coconut.
-Byadgi chillies are also specific to the area, bright red chillies that have a pungent heat.
-The chillies add a wonderful spice to the dish with a distinctive flavour.
-Finally, ivy gourds, also called tendli locally, are small gherkin-like gourds that are delicate in flavour.
+An upkari is a type of stir-fry, and this Konkan version, from the region of Goa, is almost always topped with shredded, fried, or roasted coconut.
+Byadgi chillies are also specific to the area, characterised by bright red chillies with a pungent heat.
+The chillies add an excellent spice to the dish with a distinctive flavour.
+Finally, ivy gourds, also known as tendli locally, are small, gherkin-like gourds that are delicate in flavour.

 This dish combines tender ivy gourds with nutty cashew nuts and Byadgi chillies.
 The flavours are delicate and wonderful, especially as the gourds are just cooked and still retain some of their crunchiness.

 This is a distinctive cookbook on Karwar cuisine that I adore.
-The food is intense and authentic, and every recipe I have cooked from it is absolutely delicious.
-I really have no memory of where and when I bought this cookbook, but I am so glad it is on my shelf.
+The food is intense and authentic, and every recipe I've cooked from it has been delicious.
+I have no memory of where or when I bought this cookbook, but I'm so glad it's on my shelf.
 I highly recommend it to those who want to master and enjoy this unique cuisine.

 For more recipes from the wonderful cookbook, click here.